 - How To Get A Job As A Counsellor in Any Organization

 9. Offering counselling degrees to uninterested students

 Now, we are back to institutional challenges facing counselling in Nigeria.
 I didn’t apply for guidance and counselling.
-I applied for Computer Science but University of Ilorin offered me Counsellor Education.
+I applied for Computer Science but the University of Ilorin offered me Counsellor Education.

 Universities should stop making guidance and counselling a dumping ground for students who don’t qualify for other courses.

 To get more people to study the course, the approach should be sensitizing secondary school students and increasing career guidance programmes so that only those who are truly interested in practicing will become counsellors.

 If certified counsellors are fewer and highly skilled, they will be more respected than if they are many and unskilled.

 10. Impracticability of guidance and counselling lectures